miklevin/MikeLev.in/_posts/2022-05-03-every-little-thing-is-becoming-easy.md

 headline: Making Progress on My Websites and Navigating Vim Easier Than Ever
 description: "Today I was able to make a few easy tweaks to my 15 active websites, and I added a make_helpers.py script to my release script.
 I also figured out how to navigate to my .vimrc file with the command :b~[Tab], and I'm feeling good about the progress I'm making.
 Read more to find out how I achieved these results."
 keywords: websites, tweaks, make_helpers.py, script, .vimrc, navigation, element, RSS, Atom, feed, home link, title, command, returns, progress
-categories: navigation, journaling, vim, progress, python
+categories: vim, python, navigation, progress, journaling
 permalink: /blog/every-little-thing-is-becoming-easy/
 layout: post
 group: blog